Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Discussions

 Tab.~\ref{tab:dtu} and Tab.~\ref{tab:tnt} are quantitative results of typical learning-based MVS methods.
 Furu~\cite{furukawa2009accurate}, Gipuma~\cite{galliani2015massively} and COLMAP~\cite{schonberger2016pixelwise} are non-learning methods shown for comparison.

-As for DTU dataset, it is apparent that learning-based MVS methods outperform traditional methods especially in terms of completeness while Gipuma~\cite{galliani2015massively}, which is a non-learning method, achieves best accuracy.
-A straightforward insight is that deep learning can guess depth values that are difficult to predict with a data-driven statistical pattern, while traditional methods depend on stricter constraints so that these regions are omitted due to poor geometric consistency.
+As for DTU dataset, it is apparent that learning-based MVS methods outperform traditional methods especially in terms of completeness, while Gipuma~\cite{galliani2015massively}, a non-learning method, achieves best accuracy.
+A straightforward insight is that deep learning can adopt a data-driven statistical pattern to predict complete depth values, while traditional methods depend on stricter constraints so that these regions are omitted due to poor geometric consistency.
 Among learning-based methods, coarse-to-fine ones perform better than others.
 Considering DTU is an ideal indoor dataset with delicate details, coarse-to-fine methods are able to distinguish subtle depth differences.

-While for Tanks and Temples, whose scale is larger, methods using RNN regularization scheme demonstrate their dominance, e.g., $D^2$HC-RMVSNet~\cite{yan2020dense}, Vis-MVSNet~\cite{zhang2020visibility} and AA-RMVSNet.
+While for Tanks and Temples, whose scale is larger, methods using RNN regularization scheme demonstrate their dominance, e.g., $D^2$HC-RMVSNet~\cite{yan2020dense} and AA-RMVSNet~\cite{wei2021aa}.
 For real-world scenes, whose lighting and scale can be varying, it is more important to reconstruct relatively complete point clouds rather than accurate ones.
-Therefore, RNN regularization, which allows larger number of $D$ and inverse depth sampling, is better at predicting scenes distant from cameras than other regularization patterns.
+Therefore, RNN regularization, which allows a larger number of $D$ and inverse depth sampling, is better at predicting complete scenes.

+This performance gap between DTU and Tanks and Temples can be explained from the perspective of regularization.
+3D CNN (including coarse-to-fine regularization pattern) is a rather stronger regularization since it aggregates spatial context information in all dimensions, while in RNNs, the constraints in the dimension of $D$ are relaxed.
+The relaxation leads to better generalizability and robustness but takes more time for prediction.